Ifeoma28/data_mart/README.md

 By Assessing store format, pricing, and customer experience.

 ## How to Minimize Future Impact of Sustainability Updates
--Platform Optimization:
+- Platform Optimization:
 Focus Shopify as the lead platform for product categories or campaigns tied to sustainability.

-Leverage its higher average transaction value and steady customer base to absorb potential impact.
+- Leverage its higher average transaction value and steady customer base to absorb potential impact.

 - Understanding which demographic and age band affects sales more and getting their preferences through Surveys before a sustainability change is made.